-OPTION Subject BTEC Performing Arts PEARSON
+OPTION Subject Performing Arts Tech Award wiec

-BTEC Performing Arts will make you a better communicator, team player and increase your confidence.
-It's not just for those interested in a career in the performing arts - but it will give you a grounding in the basics of performance- if that's the direction you want to go in.
+Performing Arts will make you a better communicator, team player and increase your confidence.
+It's not just for those interested in a career in the performing arts - but it will give you a grounding in the basics of performance - if that's the direction you want to go in.
 The course does involve elements of writing, however, video and audio can also be used as evidence.